 Our board of directors has three standing committees: the audit committee, the compensation committee, and the nominating and corporate governance committee.
 In addition, from time to time, special committees may be established under the direction of our board of directors when necessary to address specific issues.
-For instance, in the past we have established a pricing committee to determine the offering price and other terms of financing transactions.

 Each of the three standing committees has a written charter that has been approved by our board of directors.
 A copy of each charter is available on our website at http://investor.tandemdiabetes.com/governance.cfm.
-However, the information contained on or accessed through our website is not incorporated by reference into this prospectus, and you should not consider information contained on our website to be a part of this prospectus or in deciding whether to purchase our common stock.
-References in this prospectus to our website are to inactive textual references only.
+However, the information contained on our website is not incorporated by reference in, or considered part of, this prospectus.